 How many users do you think will come to your site on Black Friday?
 Your site’s traffic could double or even triple within 24 hours, with peak times between 6am and 10am.
 Are you sure your site can cope with such large amounts of traffic?
 Testing your website or app before Black Friday, until breaking point, will help you understand the limitations and problems which can occur and what to do to avoid such issues.

 Evidence shows that 47% of customers expect a web page to load within 2 seconds or less with 40% of people abandoning a site if it takes more than 3 seconds to load.
 Google calculated that by slowing its search results by just 0.4 seconds they could lose 8 million searches per day.

 A good tool you can use to perform stress tests is Vegeta.
 Vegeta is a versatile HTTP load testing tool built out of a need to drill HTTP services with a constant request rate.
-It can be used both as a command line utility and a library.
-It has a very simple interface, and it supports multiple request targets and request bodies to easily send a lot of varied, ‘real world-like’ traffic to an API.
+It can be used both as a command-line utility and a library.
+It has a very simple interface, and it supports multiple request targets and requests bodies to easily send a lot of varied, ‘real world-like’ traffic to an API.